10 Tips for Building Middle School Vocabulary

 So how do we increase our middle school kids’ vocabulary?

 There is no better way to improve your child’s vocabulary than reading.
 Read historical fiction.
 Read sci-fi.
 Read science books, and art books.
 Encourage your child to read every age-appropriate book they can get their hands on.

 Reading will increase your child’s working vocabulary faster than any other method.

 While the majority of English words are of Germanic descent, the majority of difficult words derive from Latin.
 Latin forms the basis of scientific words.
 Latin is used in legal terms.
 Many of our daily terms derive from Latin.

 Studying Latin won’t just impress the grandparents, it will increase your child’s vocabulary.

 3. Study Greek

-While the majority of difficult words derive from Latin, there are still a huge number that derive from Greek.
+While the majority of difficult words derive from Latin, there is still a huge number that derives from Greek.
 Just take a look at psychology or gymnasium!

 Making time in your school day to study Greek will help your child’s vocabulary dramatically.

 Encourage your child to look up any word he runs across that he doesn’t know.
 Make using a dictionary a habit that he’ll use well into adulthood.
 Encourage him to browse the dictionary while he’s at it.